-If you manage a significant amount of assets, you know that unexpected equipment failure can be your worst enemy.
+If you manage a significant number of assets, you know that unexpected equipment failure can be your worst enemy.

-Risk management is another important aspect of keeping physical assets operating at normal conditions.
+Risk management is another important aspect of keeping physical assets operating under normal conditions.
 Some machines can cause accidents if they fail during operations.
-In order for machine operators and other staff members to work safely, these types of machines should go through regular maintenance.
+For machine operators and other staff members to work safely, these machines should go through regular maintenance.

 With that, organizations that structure a proactive maintenance plan enjoy benefits such as:

 - Decreased workplace accidents, incidents, and chaotic situations

 - Increased productivity, team effectiveness, and efficiency in the operations workflow

 - Reduced machine downtime and asset failure